berkecengiz/functional-programming/README.md

 # Scala

 Introduction to functional programming using Scala language.

-Includes assigments from university project.
+All assigments been completed as part of university course.